paul2596/Data-Science-Hackathon/README.md

   <img src="https://github.com/paul2596/Data-Science-Hackathon/blob/main/img/linkedInValidation.jpg" width="950" alt="alt text">
 </p>

-## Options for companies that were not found.
+## Options for companies that were not found
 Lookup keywords on Twitter, Facebook and Job Portals to get an idea of what they actually do and relate the company to a particular industry.